 Annual D&I survey

 Since 2019, we have run a D&I survey each year to obtain feedback from our employees on D&I generally, our D&I agenda, how we are doing on D&I progress, what employees would like to see the firm do on D&I and so on.
 Responses have increased year on year and the platform we use for delivering the survey, Culture Amp, has told us that in most D&I aspects we are ahead of the curve/benchmarks for our industry.
-We have used the survey themes and outcomes to shape and deliver D&I recommendations to the firm’s management board.
-These recommendations have been translated into direct, tangible changes to work and life at Stevens & Bolton.
+We have used the survey themes and outcomes to shape our D&I strategy which has translated into direct, tangible changes to work and life at Stevens & Bolton.
+To see full details of our diversity statistics for 2023 please click here.

 D&I Forum and action groups